| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 the inverse of the matrix x

-x = diag(4) svd_inverse(x)
+x = diag(4) svd_inverse(x)x = diag(4) svd_inverse(x)

-Generate GLM random initial designs within ForLion algorithm
+Generate initial designs within ForLion algorithms

-xmat_discrete_self(xlist, rowmax = NULL)
+xmat_discrete_self(xlist, rowmax = NULL)xmat_discrete_self(xlist, rowmax = NULL)

 xlist |

-a list of factor levels within ForLion algorithm, for example, a binary factor might be c(-1,1), a continuous factor within range of (25,45) will be c(25, 45). |
+a list of factor levels within ForLion algorithms, for example, a binary factor might be c(-1,1), a continuous factor within range of (25,45) will be c(25, 45). |

 rowmax |